 Customers are at the core of any organization.
 When customers are happy, the organization typically thrives.
 The entire world has shifted in the last year or so, and your customers may not be behaving in the same way they did before.
 One key priority for CIOs and CTOs is to take a look at where customers are and find a way to meet them and their expectations.
 This article will look at how CIOs and CTOs can use technology like social listening to ensure their organizations suit customer preferences.

-Automation played a critical role for many companies shifting to a more digital approach in recent months.
-A Forbes article notes companies investing heavily in AI grew their workforce by 15 percent across entire industries.
+Automation played a critical role for many organizations shifting to a more digital approach in recent months.
+A Forbes article notes organizations investing heavily in AI grew their workforce by 15 percent across entire industries.
 We will explore how organizations can use automation to their fullest potential, based on intelligent strategizing.

 According to McKinsey, consumer sentiment and behavior reflects the uncertainty of COVID-19 and its impacts.
 Spending intent is different, loyalties are shifting, and many customers are looking for digital solutions for what used to be analog.
 This article will look at how CIOs and CTOs can offer personalized communications and solutions to keep loyal customers and capture others.